tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 ...
 ```

-Next update your `.env.local` file with a couple of new environment variables that you can get from your cloudinary dashboard.
+Next update your `.env.local` file with a couple of new environment variables that you can get from your [Cloudinary dashboard](https://cloudinary.com/console/).

 ```env
 # These are used in conjunction with a Cloudinary account for media asset management